 - What happens in a rehab

 - How to choose the most suitable program

 Residential alcohol rehab involves “checking in” to a residential facility, which can either be a discrete and isolated wing of a larger hospital or health complex, or a standalone facility.
-You essentially put your life on hold for the period of time you are in rehab, and commit to staying for an agreed-upon period of time.
-Inpatient treatment – and thus taking a time out from your daily life – can be very effective for those who really want to become sober, especially those who have tried other approaches that didn’t work for them.
+An individual essentially puts the life on hold for the period of time they are in rehab, and commit to staying for an agreed-upon period of time.
+Inpatient treatment – and thus taking a time out from their daily life – can be very effective for those who really want to become sober, especially those who have tried other approaches that didn’t work for them.

 What Types of Alcohol Inpatient Treatment Exist?

 There are two basic types of inpatient rehab centers:

 - Government– or state-funded facilities, which tend to be focused on providing help to people with low incomes and/or no health insurance to help pay for rehabilitation.
 Services at these facilities are either free or based on the income.
 They do not necessarily represent a low level of care because they are closely monitored to ensure that their staff is composed of qualified professionals and that they are providing mandated levels of rehabilitation care.

 - Private facilities, which often provide a higher quality of treatment for alcoholism, and are more often covered by private health insurance.
 They have a staff that is available around the clock to attend to the needs.
 Many of these facilities provide healthy alternatives to alcohol use, such as sports, nature trails, horseback riding, or other group activities.
 Some are truly luxurious, with food and accommodations that rival 4- and 5-star resorts.
 Naturally, these types of rehab facilities cost more, but if an individual has a private health insurance that was purchased through the Healthcare Marketplace (Obamacare), chances are it will completely cover treatment of alcohol addiction.